Mamurooyiboluawhore/swagger/drf.md

     'drf_yasg'                      # Yet Another Swagger generator(yasg)
 ]
 ```
-Then,navigate to your core urls.py file, and do the basic settings for Swagger docs.
+Then,navigate to your myproject's urls.py file, and do the basic settings for Swagger docs.
 First, you need to import all the necessary modules.

 ```bash